 If you would like more information about Hebden Bridge Disability Access Forum or would like to become a member, please email email@example.com or phone 01422 844914.
 Please also contact us if you would like to raise any disability access issues.

 Hebden Bridge Disability Access Forum update their Step-free Access Map and Guide each year in Spring.

-Paper copies are usually available in Hebden Bridge Town Hall, Library, Tourist Information and numerous shops & cafes, but they are not being produced in 2020 due to Coronavirus issues.
+Paper copies are usually available in Hebden Bridge Town Hall, Library, Tourist Information and numerous shops & cafes.
 You can download or print via the links below (PDF).

 Hebden Bridge Disability Access Forum has produced a leaflet offering consultation to applicants and potential applicants for planning permission/builiding regulations /listed building consent.
 Calderdale Council planning department are now giving this out to applicants for projects in our area.